 Just remember that it's often easy to hire a motorbike even without any kind of bike licence ...*however* you may not be covered by your travel insurance unless you have one.
-And motorbike accidents are really common in SE Asia! almost 6 years ago
+And motorbike accidents are really common in SE Asia! over 6 years ago

 Tony, it's not unique to SE Asia, it's also compulsory in Spain, Italy and scores of other countries to register your details and where you're staying with local police or municipal authorities.
 When you book into a hotel or guest house this is done systematically for you, which is why they need to see your passport, but insist they copy the details and hand it back.